keu/docs/astro/secrets-backend.md

 ### Step 1: Create a Policy and AppRole in Vault

-To use Vault as a secrets backend, we recommend configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astronomer.
+To use Vault as a secrets backend, we recommend configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astro.
 To do this:

 1. [Create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) with the following permissions: